 MF622 • Individual and Family Psychopathology I. This course helps students understand and identify individual and relational problems and gain awareness of abnormal and/or unhealthy development of individuals and relationships.
 The course includes introduction to and critique of DSM-V diagnostic categories.
-Prerequisite: MF611, MF621.
+In St. Paul, prerequisite: MF611, MF621.
 Enrollment limited to students in M.A.M.F.T. or the Post-graduate Certificate in M.F.T.
 St. Paul only.
 Three hours.